 - Only wear a dress when you are shopping for a jacket to go with that dress or when you are shopping for another dress.

 - Have your cell phone as your most important accessory on that day.
 Take photos with your cell phone as mirrors lie!
 Ask a friend or sales person to take photos from the back and side.
 Who on Earth would only see you from the front?

 - And now just a shopping tip: Also try out typical movements that you will do in the new clothes.
 When I buy a new dress for Argentine tango dancing, I make typical steps outside.
 When people start starring I just explain why I do it and they understand.
+Learn how to recognize too tight clothes.
 When, for instance, you want to buy a pencil skirt for work, sit down.
 If it rides up, it will be too tight.

 What I wore shopping

 The outfit shown in this post would be suitable for buying new winter pants or jeans.
 It would be too complicated with the layering on top (turtleneck sweater plus leather jacket) when you were looking for tops.
 Peeling off two items is too much.
 The booties have a zipper, i.e. are easy to get on and off.
 They have my typical heel height.
 Since I do my sport on heels – I am a ballroom dancer – running around the mall in these booties is no problem.When shopping for tops, don't layer your tops for your trip to the mall. #shoppingtip Click To Tweet Don't wear a belt when shopping for pants or jeans. #shoppingtip Click To Tweet